data-driven-forms/react-forms/packages/react-renderer-demo/src/pages/development-setup.md

 # Development setup

-Data Driven Forms is a monorepo which uses [Lerna](https://github.com/lerna/lerna), so you can use all its commands as well.
+Data Driven Forms is a monorepo that uses [Lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://classic.yarnpkg.com/blog/2017/08/02/introducing-workspaces/), so you can use all its commands as well.

 ## Install